-Sometimes we’re asked what is the best thing that Charlotte area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the best thing that Charlotte area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the ideal operation of your HVAC system, not to mention your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not difficult for most Charlotte homeowners, but there are usually two obstacles to actually accomplishing this task:

 - Knowing just how often to change your furnace or air conditioner filter.

 - Remembering to change air filters when needed.

 Most filters have a recommended guideline on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll notice that some are designed to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
 The standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
 If it's dirty, change it!
 A dirty air filter can contribute or cause damage to pricey equipment, like your compressor, so it's best to change it out more often than neglect it.
 If you want to follow the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.